softwarefactory-project/DLRN/doc/source/installation.rst

 * ``scriptsdir`` is the directory where scripts utilized during the build and test process are located.

+* ``configdir`` is the directory where additional configuration files used by the build process are located, such as base mock configurations.
+If not set, it defaults to the value of ``scriptsdir``.

 * ``baseurl`` is the URL to the data-directory, as hosted by your web-server.
   Unless you are installing DLRN for local use only, this must be a publicly